Lipitor Class Action Lawsuit Claims & Attorney Settlements

 Patients taking Lipitor hope to lead a healthy lifestyle.
 They do not expect to be diagnosed with diabetes.
 In a 2012 warning from the FDA, Lipitor may increase the risks of elevated blood sugar levels and developing type-2 diabetes.
 The FDA then advised Pfizer to add warnings about this to Lipitor’s labels, but that warning came too late to some patients.

 If you or someone you love has been harmed in this manner, you need to take action to protect your legal rights.
 Rather than taking on a corporate behemoth such as Pfizer alone, though, you should obtain the help of our Lipitor lawyers may start a class action with possible cash settlements, who have been fighting for the rights of consumers successfully for decades.
 Take our 2 minute Lipitor Claims Evaluation you may qualify for cash compensation Click Here.
-Contact the Hood National Law Group, today to schedule a free initial consultation.
+Contact National Injury Help, today to schedule a free initial consultation.

 Lipitor Lawsuits in these States: